How can you manage and control IoT devices if IoT gateways are not feasible,

 - A software for the local IoT network not connected to the cloud.

-- A device management system integrated with an existing IoT cloud platform, such as AWS, Azure, etc.
+- An IoT device management system integrated with the cloud platform, such as AWS, Azure, etc.

-We will discuss and implement optimal functionality for the mobile application and / or cloud software to achieve your project goals
+We will discuss and implement optimal functionality for the mobile app and / or a cloud software to achieve your project goals

 and the best performance.